Category: Task Managers

 Any.do

-Trello fails first because visual board organization creates uncertainty about task placement.
+Trello fails first because it breaks when visual board organization creates uncertainty about task placement.

 Verdict